 Every stage of life has a way of adding stress (both mentally and physically) that can exhaust us sometimes.
-Learning to quickly assess why you are feeling tired and learning coping mechanisms to prevent serious fatigue is key to your happiness, productivity and general usefulness.
-Being able to quickly assess that you are more mentally fatigued than physically tired and have the discipline to still do something physical is critical to preventing burnout or chronic stress symptoms such as:
+Learning to assess why you are feeling tired quickly and learning coping mechanisms to prevent serious fatigue is key to your happiness, productivity and general usefulness.
+Quickly assessing that you are more mentally fatigued than physically tired and have the discipline still to do something physical is critical to preventing burnout or chronic stress symptoms such as:

 - Body aches and soreness

 - Lack of focus